mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 along with some stowage space.
 The seat can be used as a passable bed by one person.

-The AT-4 is not a cheap vehicle when new but it is rugged and long- lasting.
+The AT-4 is not a cheap vehicle when new but it is rugged and long-lasting.
 It is common to find examples that have been passed down from one user to another, becoming ever more decrepit in the process.
 Known faults among older AT-4 include a tendency for connections to the central track lubrication reservoir to fail, dumping the contents and